Software Engineering | Architectural Design

 - Data can be passed among clients using blackboard mechanism.

-- This kind of architecture is used when input data to be transformed into output data through a series of computational manipulative components.
+- This kind of architecture is used when input data is transformed into output data through a series of computational manipulative components.

-- The figure represents pipe-and-filter architecture since it uses both pipe and filter and it has a set of components called filters connected by pipes.
+- The figure represents pipe-and-filter architecture since it uses both pipe and filter and it has a set of components called filters connected by lines.

-- Pipes are used to transmit data from one component to the next.
+- Pipes are used to transmitting data from one component to the next.

 - Each filter will work independently and is designed to take data input of a certain form and produces data output to the next filter of a specified form.
 The filters don’t require any knowledge of the working of neighboring filters.

 - If the data flow degenerates into a single line of transforms, then it is termed as batch sequential.
 This structure accepts the batch of data and then applies a series of sequential components to transform it.